Understanding the Punishment for Murder in Nebraska

 The primary difference between the offenses is found in the accused’s “means rea”, or state of mind, at the time of the killing.
 First degree murder, for example, requires the prosecution to prove that you killed another person and the killing occurred:

-· in the perpetration of or attempt to perpetrate any sexual assault in the first degree, arson, robbery, kidnapping, hijacking of any public or private means of transportation, or burglary
+- In the perpetration of or attempt to perpetrate arson, robbery, kidnapping, hijacking of any public or private means of transportation, or burglary, and

 Because there are additional facts and circumstances that could enhance, or increase, the penalties you are facing if convicted, such as a prior conviction, it is imperative that you consult with an experienced Nebraska criminal defense attorney to discuss your specific case and to get started on your defense.
 Contact Petersen Criminal Defense Law 24 hours a day at 402-509-8070 to discuss your case with an experienced criminal defense attorney.